Ffyud/paloma-jekyll/README.md

 # paloma-jekyll

-Welcome to your new Jekyll theme!
-In this directory, you'll find the files you need to be able to package up your theme into a gem.
-Put your layouts in `_layouts`, your includes in `_includes`, your sass files in `_sass` and any other assets in `assets`.
+This is a Jekyll theme which you can use in your Jekyll project.

-To experiment with this code, add some sample content and run `bundle exec jekyll serve` – this directory is setup just like a Jekyll site!
+To experiment with this theme as a standalone website, add some sample content and run `bundle exec jekyll serve`.

-TODO: Delete this and the text above, and describe your gem

 ## Installation